 The system automatically archives critical documents such as pay records, hours worked, and leave balances.
 This feature ensures compliance with the long-term retention requirement while simplifying record retrieval.

-6. Right to Disconnect
+6. Right to disconnect

 The Right to Disconnect allows employees to opt out of work-related communication outside their contracted hours.
 An HRM system can automate “communication blackout” periods, ensuring that employees’ right to disconnect is respected.